atifamin59/Portfolio/README.md

 - Newsfeed (New)
 - Badges (New)

 ### My Role ###
-As an Android developer in the support team Communicating with the business team and client, understanding requirements, and fixing them.
+As Android Developer gathhered the user requirements from client and implement into the cutting edge features.

 ### Technologies ###
 * JAVA